Our Staff

 Program Director

-Eric grew up in Skagit County, and first encountered North Cascades Institute as a Mountain School student in the late 90’s.
-He received a B.S. from Western Washington Universy, and taught high school mathematics for 10 years.
-Seeking to pursue teaching beyond the classroom, Eric returned to the Institute to complete a M.Ed in Environmental Education as a part of our 17th graduate cohort, C17.
-He has spent the last 3 years working as a Program & Camp Director for the local Boy Scout council.
-Returning once more to the Institute, Eric is excited to be leading the Mountain School program that continues to impact so many youth.
-In his free time Eric enjoys swimming, hiking, and reading a good book.
+Eric grew up in Skagit County, and first encountered the Institute as a Mountain School student in the late 90’s.
+He received a B.S. from WWU, and taught high school mathematics for 10 years.
+Seeking to pursue teaching beyond the classroom, Eric returned to North Cascades Institute to complete a M.Ed in Environmental Education as a part of our 17th graduate student cohort.
+He spent several years working as a Program & Camp Director for the local Boy Scout council before returning once more to the Institute to lead the Mountain School program.
+Now our Program Director, Eric is excited to lend his energy and enthusiasm to the pursuit of providing transformative learning experiences in the place he calls home.
+In his free time, Eric has recently started kayaking and he enjoys swimming, hiking, and reading a good book.

 NCI_AlmaBusby-Williams.jpg